Adelaide Guitar Festival

-The Adelaide Guitar Festival (AGF), formerly the Adelaide International Guitar Festival (AGIF) is Australia's largest guitar festival, held biennially in the South Australian capital of Adelaide.
-The AGF is the sister event to the New York Guitar Festival, and features local, national and international artists across a variety of genres including rock, jazz, classical, experimental, blues and roots music.
+The Adelaide Guitar Festival (AGF), formerly the Adelaide International Guitar Festival (AGIF) was Australia's largest guitar festival, held biennially in the South Australian capital of Adelaide.
+Founded in 2007 by former CEO of the Adelaide Festival Centre, Douglas Gautier, the last edition took place in September–October 2025.
+The AGF was the sister event to the New York Guitar Festival, and features local, national and international artists across a variety of genres including rock, jazz, classical, experimental, blues and roots music.
+Slava Grigoryan was artistic director of the festival from 2010 until 2025.

-First held in 2007, the AGF is held at the Adelaide Festival Centre.
-Slava Grigoryan has been artistic director since 2010.

-Annual events associated with AGF are Guitars In Bars, Winter School, the Adelaide International Classical Guitar Competition and Resonance.
+Annual events associated with AGF were Guitars In Bars, Winter School, the Adelaide International Classical Guitar Competition and Resonance.

 History

 Following negotiations with the New York Guitar Festival's founder David Spelman, South Australian Premier Mike Rann announced in 2007 that Adelaide would stage the first Adelaide International Guitar Festival later in the year.
 It would be the sister festival to the New York Guitar Festival.

-The AIGF began as part of the plan to make the Adelaide Festival Centre "the nation's most innovative arts hub".
+The AIGF began as part of the plan to make the Adelaide Festival Centre "the nation's most innovative arts hub", under CEO Douglas Gautier.
 Spelman served as the founding artistic director for the Festival and continued to serve as an international program advisor.
 The ten-day festival was modelled on the New York Guitar Festival, and drew 30,000 people in the first year.
 The Adelaide Advertiser wrote that "never before have we had a festival like this... the Guitar Festival was a roaring success and an unqualified winner".
 Rolling Stone called it "a genuinely international event... curated by David Spelman, the man behind the world-famous New York Guitar Festival".
 Over 100 musicians from around the world performed in over 40 events, spanning many genres, with attendance at the ten-day festival in excess of 30,000.

 In March 2009 it was announced that Slava Grigoryan had been appointed artistic director for the 2010 Festival.
-Grigoryan commented on his appointment, saying "it was a great honour for me to be asked to direct a Festival, with the guitar at its heart."
-On 30 March the Adelaide Festival Centre CEO, Douglas Gautier, along with Grigoryan, announced the festival was to become a biennial event, to ensure there was "more planning and lead time to secure artists and projects which excite audiences, partners and sponsors".
+On 30 March the Adelaide Festival Centre CEO, Douglas Gautier, along with Grigoryan, announced the festival was to become a biennial event, to enable better planning and preparation.
+However, it again became an annual event in 2021.

+On 28 November 2025 it was announced by new Festival Centre CEO Kate Gould that there would be no further editions of the festival.

-Past Festivals
+Past festivals

-2007

-The 2007 Festival was held from 23 November to 2 December.

-2007 featured a number of local and international artists including: Ralph Towner, Jorma Kaukonen, The Assad Duo, Pepe Romero, The Atlantics, Richard Clapton, Beau Young, David Lindley, Kaki King, Vernon Reid, Bob Brozman, Cindy Cashdollar, Lucky Oceans, John Hammond Jnr and Fiona Boyes.

-2008

-The 2008 Festival was held from 29 November to 7 December.

-Artists who performed at the 2008 festival included:

-The Romeros Guitar Quartet, Xavier Rudd, Adrian Belew, Hoodoo Gurus, The Derek Trucks Band, Lior, Troy Cassar-Daley, The Party Boys, Slava Grigoryan, Ash Grunwald, Grinspoon, Guy Pratt and Peter Denahy.